Danny-Rosenberg/practitioner-FE/README.md

-# doctor-profile-basic
+# practitioner-FE
-A first swipe at a profile website for a doctor looking for patients.
+A React frontend for the practitioner banner site.